Theoretical Foundations of Conformal Prediction: Introduction

 \chapter{Introduction}

-Conformal prediction is a statistical technique that quantifies uncertainty in predictive models.
-When we train a model using a machine learning algorithm, the resulting predictions are made based on the patterns observed in the training data---but these predictions can be prone to errors due to various sources of uncertainty, such as noisy data or inaccurate models.
-Uncertainty quantification enables us to make better decisions from model predictions by understanding the level of confidence and limitations of the model.

-It might be surprising to learn that, with conformal prediction, rigorous uncertainty quantification is possible without any assumptions at all on the model, and with minimal assumptions on the distribution of the data---no asymptotics, no limit theorems, and no Gaussian approximations.
-As such, conformal prediction and related methods are widely used in applications.
-These methods are also theoretically rich and interesting.
-This book discusses foundational statistical theory for conformal prediction, and points toward the many avenues for continued study.
+Conformal prediction is a statistical technique that quantifies uncertainty in predictive models, without any assumptions at all on the model and with minimal assumptions on the distribution of the data.
+Predictive models can be prone to unexpected inaccuracies and errors, complicating their practical usage.
+Conformal prediction guards against these issues, giving rigorous error bounds on predictions.
+This book presents the foundational statistical theory of conformal prediction and related methods.